 Internet of Things and Event Stream Processing

 It’s a common theme that IoT is all about data.
 But it’s the analytics applied to the data that makes an IoT solution intelligent.
 IoT represents a massive increase in data rates from multiple sources that needs to be processed and analyzed.
-A variety of heterogeneous sensors exhibits a continuous stream of information back and forth requiring real-time processing.
+A variety of heterogeneous sensors exhibits a continuous stream of information back and forth requiring real-time processing, and smart visualization of the data using something along the lines of a business dashboard.

 This type of data flow and volume shift may easily represent thousands to millions of events per second.
 It is the biggest kind of “big data” and will exhibit considerably more data than what we have seen from the Internet of humans.
 The ability to quickly process large amounts of data from multiple sources in real time is a key requirement for most IoT solutions.
 Data transmitted between things provides instruction of how they should act and react to certain conditions and thresholds.
 Analysis of this data turns streams of data into meaningful events, offering unique situational awareness and insight of the thing transmitting the data.
 This type of analysis offers engineers and data science specialists the ability to track formerly immeasurable processes.